Ashy5000/polycash/docs/whitepaper/instructions.md

 The ChainLen instruction, represented by the hex instruction code 0x001A, gets the length of the blockchain and stores it in `Out`.

 ChainLen [Out]

+**5.1.3.7 State instructions**

+**UpdateState**

+The UpdateState instruction, represented by the hex instruction code 0x001B, updates the buffer in state storage at the location `Location` within the contract's owned state to `Value`.
+If `Location` or `Value` are not initialized, a local error is thrown into `ResDst`.

+UpdateState [Location] [Value] [ResDst]

+**GetFromStateExternal**

+The GetFromStateExternal instruction, represented by the hex instruction code 0x001C, gets the buffer at location `Location` from global state storage, which includes both internal and external state.
+It stores the resulting data in `Dst`.
+If `Location` or `Dst` does not exist or if there is no data in the state at `Location`, a local error is thrown into `ResDst`.

+GetFromStateExternal [Location] [Dst] [ResDst]

+**UpdateStateExternal**

+The UpdateStateExternal instruction, represented by the hex instruction code 0x0024, updates the buffer in state storage at the location `Location`, which may be part of internal or external state, to `Value`.
+If `Location` or `Value` are not initialized or the location is not writeable, a local error is thrown into `ResDst`.

+UpdateStateExternal [Location] [Value] [ResDst]

+**GetFromState**

+The GetFromState instruction, represented by the hex instruction code 0x0025, gets the buffer from the smart contract's owned state storage at `Location` and stores the result in `Out`.
+If `Location` or `Out` are not initialized or if there is no buffer at `Location`, a local error is thrown into `ResDst`.

+GetFromState [Location] [Out] [ResDst]